 Most expert opinion and strategical advice will cover online sports betting due to its popularity in terms of number of punts like with football, rugby, or cricket betting but the volatility of specials betting can produce some generous odds and lucrative opportunities.
 Once you've picked your event to bet on you get to the heart of online betting: the betting markets.

+Betting markets are a list of every outcome you can bet on in an event.
 Betting markets will generally include a minimum of the event winner, winning margin and handicap markets, plus accumulator (multiple outcome) options.
-Although each online betting site will have its own range of specialist markets, for example goals scored or time of first goal, some sites may specialise in specific events, and offer particularly diverse markets for it.
+Although each online betting hub will have its own range of specialist markets, for example goals scored or time of first goal, some may specialise in specific events, and offer particularly diverse markets for it.

 These show your potential winnings as a fraction of your original stake, which means you divide the numbers displayed and multiply the result by your stake to determine your winnings.
 So a bet of £10 at odds of 2/1 would be calculated as: 2 divided by 1 = 2, 2 x 10 = 20.
 That's a win of £20, plus your initial stake of £10, making a total return of £30.

 These represent the multiple of your stake that's returned in the event of a successful bet, including your initial stake.
 So if you made a successful bet of £10 at odds of 1.5, you'd get 1.5 x £10 = £15.
 Decimal odds of 1.5 are equivalent to fractional odds of 1/2.